kgiszewski/BasecampApiNet/README.md

 # BasecampApiNet

 This is a WIP .NET API wrapper for the BSX API for Basecamp.
+It returns staticly typed models and all is needed is the accountId, username and password.

 ##Syntax Example##